 Skip to main content

-Did Viking shield maidens really exist?
+Did Viking shield-maidens really exist?

-Well, even if shield-maidens never actually existed, their legend certainly pre-dates characters like Eowyn in The Lord of the Rings or Lagertha in the drama series Vikings.
-These formidable female fighters turn up in a number of old Scandinavian sagas, including the 13th Century 'Hervarar saga ok Heidreks'.
 This features a shield maiden called Hervor, who defies the expectations of her gender from an early age.
 Preferring archery and sword-fighting to sewing and home-making, she grows up to sail the high seas, fight and pillage like her burly brethren.

 Case closed?
 Not quite.
 We should remember that Saxo Grammaticus was weaving a rich tapestry of triumphant propaganda, and many academics believe there’s no conclusive proof that these great women warriors were any more real than the characters we see in fantasy films and TV shows today.
-Judith Jesch, Professor of Viking Studies at the University of Nottingham who joins Fern as a guest in episode 1, is one prominent scholar who is sceptical about such folkloric accounts.
+Judith Jesch, Professor of Viking Studies at the University of Nottingham who joins Fern as a guest in episode one, is one prominent scholar who is sceptical about such folkloric accounts.

 Jesch also dismisses trinkets like a Danish figurine depicting a woman brandishing a sword, which was uncovered in 2012.
 While conceding that the figurine bears all the hallmarks of Viking art, Jesch argues that 'if it is intended as an image of a woman warrior, then it is not a realistic one', since the garments are too ornate and impractical, and the figure lacks any kind of head protection.
 Jesch sees it as a symbolic incarnation of idealised womanhood, similar to the Valkyries – the handmaidens of the god Odin who would choose which Norse fighters would live and die in battle.